muhammadhawaii689-droid/Rocket-Osint/README.md

 🚀 DESCRIPTION
 --------------
-This is a CLI-based phone number lookup tool that fetches details from the FTOSINT API (https://ftosint.world).
+This is a CLI-based phone number lookup tool that fetches details from the FTOSINT API.
 It displays information such as name, address, circle, alternate number, and more.
 The output is formatted in a clean, colored text with a typing animation for a vintage terminal feel.